-- Please arrive five to ten minutes early to allow time to check in and get settled.
-Always check in at the front desk even if you’ve made an online reservation.
+- Please arrive fifteen minutes early to allow time to check-in and get settled.
+Always check-in at the front desk or the back gate for outdoor yoga even if you’ve made an online reservation.

 - We suggest you wear comfortable, non-restrictive workout clothing.
 Layers help to adjust for temperature changes during and after class.

-- Remove your shoes before entering the yoga room.
-You may leave your shoes in a cubby in the studio lobby.
-This preserves the sacred nature of the studio space.
-We recommend taking your valuables inside the studio.
+- Remove your shoes before entering the yoga space.
+You may leave your shoes in a cubby to help preserve the sacred nature and cleanliness of the studio space.
+We recommend taking your valuables with you.

 - Please practice Saucha (cleanliness) by kindly wiping up any sweat from around your yoga mat after class.
 Your yoga Sangha (community) will thank you for your thoughtfulness.

-- We suggest starting with Gentle Yoga or Yoga I classes and avoid eating heavy food one to two hours before class.
+- We suggest starting with Gentle Yoga or Yoga All Levels classes and avoid eating heavy food one to two hours before class.

 - Please notify your teacher of any injuries or medical conditions.
 This helps your instructor understand how best to assist you during class.